 Life Hours: 20,000

 A white paper by the Dark Sky Society rated the mean lumens for a 400W Metal Halide to be 20,500 lumens.
 The rated life expectancy to be around 15,000 hours.
 But for purposes of this discussion, we will stick with the numbers we are familiar with.

 There is a lot of interesting information to look at.
 Initial lumens is a very high number.
-But in reality, a Metal Halide bulb starts off very bright and then quickly drops its lumens.
+But in reality, a Metal Halide bulb starts off very bright and then drops its lumens.
 It is not uncommon to lose as much as 20% in the first 6 months alone.
 So while 36,000 lumens sounds impressive, within 6 months, it can be below 30,000 lumens.
 Lumen depreciation in a metal halide bulb is quick.
 At half life of the bulb, around 8,000-10,000 hours, lumen depreciation is already at 50%.

 Let’s look at the operating nature of the bulb.
 A Metal Halide bulb is omni-directional.
 That means light distribution in every direction.
 So it produces as much light parallel to the ground as it does facing downwards.

 To make this light useful, you need to gather it, collect it, and deliver it to where you want it.
 In fixture design, you add a reflector to do this job.
-Reflected light’s issue is how effective is the reflector getting bounced light downward.
+The issue is how effective the reflector is at bouncing light downward.
 A lumen that bounces off the reflector and bounces back into the fixture a lost lumen.
 Anything more than one bounce is throw-away.
 You can lose as much as 30% or greater of the light in this reflective bounce.
 So lets do the math of a metal halide bulb.
 In an industrial indoor bay fixture, we assume the initial lumens of the lamp at 36,000 lumens.
 After 6 months we would expect the fixture effective lumen efficiency to be:

 36,000 lumens – 20% (initial lumen loss) = 28,800 lumens